-- A higher parking ratio (0.75 parking spaces per unit) compared to other projects (0.5 parking spaces per unit on average).
-Block 3B houses parking for both Block 3A and Block 3B, and Block 3B's total development costs include \$4.5 million for Block 3B's portion of the parking garage. - HOPE SF projects are required to provide In-unit laundry hookups for three- and fourbedroom units, which is not a requirement for most other affordable housing projects. - Cost estimates are higher than previously anticipated due to inflation and construction escalation.
-Since March 2022, hard costs have increased by nearly \$5 million due to inflation according to MOHCD. - Anticipated delays to Block 3B construction from relocating power poles along Block 3A on Hahn Street. - Higher general conditions and overhead costs from potential delays in Block 3A's construction loan which impacts Block 3B's construction schedule. - The cost of temporary generators (\$1.2 million) to provide power to the project during construction activities, as the project may not be able to acquire temporary power from local utilities in time.
+- Higher quality of exterior skin material compared to other projects because Block 3A is in a prominent location and a more complex structural design due to the slope of the site and elevated terraced landscapes. - Fewer units compared to other HOPE SF projects and inclusion of a large commercial space (20,028 square feet) being built out to warm shell conditions, which adds \$1.2 million in costs and is consistent with MOHCD's Underwriting Guidelines for community serving spaces. - A higher parking ratio (0.75 parking spaces per unit) compared to other projects (0.5 parking spaces per unit on average).
+Block 3B houses parking for both Block 3A and Block 3B, and Block 3A's total development costs include \$4.7 million for Block 3B's portion of the parking garage. - HOPE SF projects have a higher bedroom count compared to non-HOPE SF projects and are required to provide In-unit laundry hookups for three- and four-bedroom units, which is not a requirement for most other affordable housing projects. - Cost estimates are higher than previously anticipated due to inflation and construction escalation.
+Since March 2020, hard costs have increased by 33 percent due to inflation according to MOHCD. - Anticipated delays to Block 3A construction from relocating power poles along Block 3A on Hahn Street. - Higher general conditions costs from potential delays in Block 3A's construction, which would limit efficiencies in sharing general conditions cost with neighboring Block 3B due to staff and resources not overlapping as planned. - The cost of temporary generators to provide power to the project during construction activities, as the project may not be able to acquire temporary power from PG&E in time.

-Operating Revenues and Expenses
+Residential Operating Revenues and Expenses

-According to the 20-year cash flow analysis for Sunnydale Block 3B, the project will have sufficient revenues to cover operating expenses, operating reserves, construction loan payments, and management fees.
-Project revenues consist of tenant rents and HUD Project Based Section 8 rental subsidies for 67 units.
+According to the 20-year cash flow analysis for Sunnydale Block 3A, the residential project will have sufficient revenues to cover operating expenses, operating reserves, construction loan payments, and management fees.
+Project revenues consist of tenant rents and HUD Project Based Section 8 rental subsidies for 60 units.
 Total operating expenses for the project include ground lease base rent payments to the San Francisco Housing Authority.
-A portion of net income after operating expenses (residual receipts) will be used to repay the prosed MOHCD loan.
+A portion of net income after operating expenses (residual receipts) will be used to repay the proposed MOHCD residential loan, and the remaining portion will be used to repay the HCD loan.